 - ♦ Decline personal gifts or gratuities.

 Purchasing at The University of North Carolina Greensboro is executed under the auspices of the Chancellor pursuant to authorities granted by North Carolina General Statute 143-53 and 116-31.
 As such, the authority to obligate ‘State funds’, as described in the Executive Budget Act (General Statute 143-1), for requirements of the University flows down from the North Carolina Secretary for Administration through the State Division of Purchase and Contract and The University of North Carolina Board of Governors as provided under North Carolina General Statute 116-31.10 and promulgated in North Carolina Administrative Code Title 1, Chapter 5 (T01:05) and implemented under the State Agency Purchasing Manual.

-The execution of these responsibilities is, in turn, delegated through the Office of the Chancellor to the University’s Purchasing Department under the umbrella of the Vice Chancellor for Business Affairs.
-As such, the Purchasing Department is the sole department on campus having the authority to place purchase orders and authorize the use of small purchase procedures to acquire commodities (i.e., supplies, materials, and equipment) and contractual services (to include, printing, professional and consultant services) by purchase, rent, lease, lease-purchase or installment purchase.
-The Purchasing Department also executes purchases of construction repair and renovation as prescribed by General Statute 143-129 and as described by the State Construction Manual, Section 110.6, with authority delegated to the Facilities Operations, Residence Life and Auxiliary Services for pre-award actions.
+The execution of these responsibilities is, in turn, delegated through the Office of the Chancellor to the University’s Procurement Services Department under the umbrella of the Vice Chancellor for Business Affairs.
+As such, the Procurement Services Department is the sole department on campus having the authority to place purchase orders and authorize the use of small purchase procedures to acquire commodities (i.e., supplies, materials, and equipment) and contractual services (to include, printing, professional and consultant services) by purchase, rent, lease, lease-purchase or installment purchase.
+The Procurement Services Department also executes purchases of construction repair and renovation as prescribed by General Statute 143-129 and as described by the State Construction Manual, Section 110.6, with authority delegated to the Facilities Operations, Residence Life and Auxiliary Services for pre-award actions.

 Applicability of State Purchasing Practices